YaqiangCao/cLoops2/README.md

     filterPETs: filter PETs based on peaks, loops, singleton mode or knn mode.
     samplePETs: sample PETs according to specific target size.
-    callPeaks: call peaks for ChIP-seq, ATAC-seq, ChIC-seq and CUT&Tag or the 3D genomic data such as Trac-looping, Hi-Trac, HiChIP and more.
+    callPeaks: call peaks for ChIP-seq, ATAC-seq, ChIC-seq and CUT&Tag or the 3D genomic data such as Trac-looping, Hi-TrAC, HiChIP and more.
     callLoops: call loops for 3D genomic data.
     callDiffLoops: call differentially enriched loops for two datasets.
     callDomains: call domains for 3D genomic data.